 “Yes, that’s a good question.
 That’s a good point.
 Because Psalms 5:5 says, ‘God hates all workers of iniquity.’
 So God doesn’t really separate the character from the person.
 The common saying in Christianity is ‘love the sinner, hate the sin.’
 But that’s nowhere found in the Bible.
 Yes, so God hates the character.
 He’s not going to throw the sin into Hell.
 He’s going to throw the sinner into Hell.”

-I felt like an idiot once I had a moment to think.
-What did I expect to get out of this conversation with Joshua besides a quieter version of what he had just been shouting?
-His eyes were totally glazed over when he answered my questions.
-He was parroting the trope I’d heard him shout emphatically just five minutes ago.
-The removed sureness of those words revealed the kind of hatred that can only be taught at a very young age.
-I wondered if he had been taught what he was telling me.
-I asked if his parents are Christian.
+I felt like an idiot once Josh was forced to inhale and give me a moment to think.
+What did I expect to get out of this conversation with Joshua besides a personally tailored version of what he had just been shouting?
+He was parroting the same trope I’d heard him shout emphatically just five minutes ago, his eyes glazed over the whole time.
+The removed certainty made it sound almost like he was reading from a teleprompter or something.
+And the content revealed the kind of hatred that's usually taught at a very young age.
+So I asked if his parents are Christian.

 Joshua went on to tell me about how his parents had influenced him.
-It soon became clear that they heavily shaped his religious views, which included moral and social views.
+It soon became clear that they heavily shaped his religious, moral, and social views.
 He still works for his dad’s company part-time.
 I started looking at him differently.
-The hatred that spilled out of his mouth no longer seemed like his own.
+The hatred that he radiated no longer seemed like his own.
 Maybe it was what he’d been taught, so it was what he was preaching.